Aetopia/ZetaConfig/README.md

     Technically Halo Infinite uses 9 compute threads, explaining why the i7-10700K was having 100% with Hyper Threading disabled.

     If your CPU has more than 9 compute threads those will simply be underutlized by the game or will given less relevance.

+    This option can decrease peek framerate if the CPU Core count is set to a low value so it is recommended to use this option in conjunction with a framerate limit.

 3. NVIDIA Reflex:
     Special K can allow compatible DX11/12 games to utlize NVIDIA Reflex.